brettz9/jamilih/README.md

 ## For developers

 To build the source code, you may use the latest version of npm (7) and the minimum version of Node in the `engines` field of `package.json`.
-No special operating system should be required.
+Presently requires a *Nix type of OS to build.

 1. Run `npm i -g pnpm` to install `pnpm` (saves a lot of hard drive space compared to npm!)
+1. Ensure there is a `dist` folder (if not, add one)
 1. Run `pnpm install` to ensure devDependencies are installed
 1. Run `pnpm rollup`
 1. See the results in the `dist` folder

 Note to browser add-on reviewers, the `dist/jml-es-noinnerh.js` file is the one copied into the add-on (it strips out `innerHTML` capabilities for security reasons and for simplification of the review process).
+The only actual source file used in that file should be `src/jml.js`.